 However, if you are setting up an entire composition to work from, I suggest using a neutral color background that will not distract the viewer from the focal point.
 Or, if you are going for something colorful, think if the background color plays well with/enhances the object(s) placed upon it?
 Think about color combination and contrast when selecting objects.
 Perhaps it's time to bring out our Color Wheels?

-7. Take a lot of photos and keep them organized.
+7. Take a lot of photos and keep them organized

-8. Remember, your photographs are REFERENCES!
+8. Remember, your photographs are references

 Don’t be afraid to remove things that you think don't add to the final composition.
 I have also used two or three different references in the past to create one same artwork by cutting separate elements and combining them into one image using Photoshop.
 You can also change colors!
 Play around with your photos in photo editing software and see what happens.
-I think visualizing and modifying references gets easier the more experienced you become.
+Visualizing and modifying references gets easier the more experienced you become.

-9. Decide whether you will print your photograph or work from your computer screen.
+9. Decide whether you will print your photograph or work from your computer screen

 Experiment and see what works best for your particular process and artwork style.
 Neither of these is correct or incorrect.
-Just make sure you set yourself up for an efficient painting by placing the photograph or computer screen at a comfortable angle and eye level.
+Just make sure you set yourself up for an efficient painting process by placing the photograph or computer screen at a comfortable angle and eye level.

 Most phones have excellent cameras now-a-days.
 Just make sure you have your brightness and resolution to the max.
 Also, clean your lens before you start.
 And, remember, always avoid using flash.
 Flash is the worst.